Load shedding’s impact on manufacturing industry

 The manufacturing sector in South Africa holds a vital position within the nation’s economy, making a substantial contribution to the growth of the GDP.
 As of the 2023’s third quarter, Statistics South Africa recorded 535348,41 million ZAR contributing to the country’s GDP.

-The ongoing issue of load shedding has presented considerable obstacles for manufacturing activities.
+The ongoing issue of load shedding’s impact on manufacturing has presented considerable obstacles for manufacturing activities.
 Manufacturers have been navigating through these challenges and implementing strategies to minimize the adverse effects of load shedding.

 According to research conducted by the Council for Scientific and Industrial Research, the manufacturing sector is estimated to consume approximately 52% of the country’s electricity production.